alf95/otree_custom_experiments/Readme.md

 See [LICENSE](LICENSE) for details.

-If you use this code for research, please cite:
+If you use this code for research, please cite this repository.

-> Chen, Daniel L., Martin Schonger, and Chris Wickens. “oTree – An open-source platform for laboratory, online, and field experiments.” *Journal of Behavioral and Experimental Finance*, Vol. 9, 2016, 88‑97.

 ---